managing poor performance

 Understanding the root cause of poor performance can help you address it effectively.

-Signs of poor performance
+Signs of unsatisfactory performance

-It is crucial you know the difference between a mistake and consistent underperformance.
-Here are a few signs that can help you recognise poor performance:
+Below are a few signs that can help you recognise poor performance:

 • An employee is regularly submitting subpar work.